 Section 37 of the 2002 Education Act sets out how premature retirement and redundancy costs should normally be funded.
-In essence, premature retirement costs are charged to school delegated budget and redundancy costs fall to Portsmouth City Council.
+In essence, premature retirement costs are charged to a school's delegated budget and redundancy costs fall to Portsmouth City Council.